 They were having half off on some of the items that had been there too long and I spied this antique pine table.
 I needed something to occupy our long walls, and though I thought this one was too long, I just had to have it because the price tag was right – $20.

 We made it fit in our living room for several years, but eventually it was hid behind our upright grand piano standing on end.
 Sad, I know, but we needed the space for other things.
-It wasn’t until two years ago I decided to give it a makeover because the top was so badly marked up and it needed to go to a new home where it would be loved.
+It wasn’t until two years ago I decide to give it a makeover because the top is so bad and it needs to go to a new home where it would be loved.

 The top was painted a charcoal/chocolate gray and I whitewashed the legs.
 Take a look at my awesome photography skills back then. bleck.
 Even with the lack of a good shot, this table sold within hours and I can’t tell you the number of requests I’ve had to see if I had another.
 Onto more table transformations!